 Special Enrollment Status: If you lose your Medicaid health coverage, a special enrollment period opens up for you.
 During a special enrollment period (SEP), you can obtain full-featured health insurance known as an Affordable Care Act (or Obamacare) plan.

-The SEP is only a 60-day window, therefore you have to act quickly.
+The SEP is only a 60-day window, so you have to act quickly.
 Tools like HealthCare.com help you determine which plan is best for your needs and budget.

 If you know when your Medicaid plan ends, you can sign up in advance.
 Health insurance plans are generally effective the first day of the following month after you apply, but a new application may take some time to process.

 ACA Discounts for Low and Moderate Incomes: The cost of health insurance premiums can be intimidating, but help is available.
 Depending on your income level, you might receive a subsidy for ACA coverage.

-Though the Medicaid gap is a possibility, don’t allow the sticker price of health insurance premiums to prevent you from finding out if you would receive a health insurance premium discount from the federal government. [bctt tweet=”Your family status, income level and the level of coverage you desire will ultimately determine the cost of your monthly premium.” username=”HealthCareInc”]
+Though the Medicaid gap is a possibility, don’t allow the sticker price of health insurance premiums to prevent you from finding out if you might receive a health insurance premium discount from the federal government.

 Short-Term Health Coverage After Medicaid